Guidance

 What roads does it provide information about?

-Information is provided about all types of roads maintained at public expense in England as at 31 March 2021, including roads owned and maintained by local highways authorities (also called local roads) and those owned and maintained by National Highways (also called trunk roads).
+Information is provided about all types of roads maintained at public expense in England as of 31 March 2024, including roads owned and maintained by local highway authorities (also called local roads) and those owned and maintained by National Highways (also called trunk roads).

 To note:

-The financial year 2014 to 2015 was the last year of reporting by the Highways Agency, after which it was replaced by Highways England from April 2015 onwards.
+• the financial year ending March 2015 was the last year of reporting by the Highways Agency, after which it was replaced by Highways England from April 2015 onwards

 How do you measure road condition?

 There are a number of ways of measuring road condition, depending on which aspect of the road is of interest.
-Most of the information in RCE is about the surface condition of the road.
-For example, how many defects there are, and whether the surface is breaking up.
+Most of the information in RCE is about the surface condition of the road – for example, how many defects there are, whether the surface is breaking up.
 Surface condition surveys can be carried out either manually, by a surveyor visually inspecting the road, or automatically, using vehicles with mounted lasers and cameras to measure different aspects of the road.

-Apart from unclassified roads, all the information on the surface condition in RCE comes from automated surveys except where stated otherwise.
+Apart from unclassified roads, all the information on the surface condition in RCE comes from automated surveys unless stated otherwise.
 The machines that carry out the surveys on the local roads are called SCANNER (Surface Condition Assessment for the National NEtwork of Roads) and the machines which survey trunk roads are called TRACS (TRAffic-speed Condition Survey).
-The two approaches have many similarities, with SCANNER obtained from the TRACS approach.
+The two approaches have many similarities, with SCANNER derived from the TRACS approach.

-What is the main way road condition is shown in the publication?
+How is road condition presented in the publication?

-The main measure of road condition shown in the publication is the percentage of the network that should have been considered for maintenance that year, at LA, regional and national level.
-This is the percentage of its network that an LA or National Highways calculated to be in “red” condition based on its Road Condition Indicator (RCI) score.
+The main measure of road condition presented in the publication is the percentage of the network that should have been considered for maintenance that year, at local authority (LA), regional and national level.
+This is the percentage of its network that an LA or National Highways calculated to be in ‘red’ condition based on its Road Condition Indicator (RCI) score.

 What is the Road Condition Indicator (RCI)?